 Surprisingly, most diabetics don't even know insulin vial protectors exist.
 For a few dollars only, these reusable protective sleeves can literally save you hundreds of dollars worth of insulin.

-4AllFamily Insulin Coolers, USB-powered, TSA-approved
+4AllFamily USA Insulin Coolers, USB-powered, TSA-approved

 Related article: How Long Do Insulin Vial Last & How Many Do you Need Per Month?